azlanajju/MuslimVerse/README.md

 **Credits**
-This website was created by Azlan and [Rifazali](https://gitub.com/rifaz124/)  using the above technologies.
+This website was created by [Azlan](https://github.com/azlanajju/)  and [Rifazali](https://github.com/rifaz124/) followed by other contributers using the above technologies.
 If you have any questions or feedback, please contact [muhammedazlan11@gmail.com].